AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 --------------------------------------------------------------------------------------------------------------------------
 </br>

-###  Microservice Architecture Advanced and disadvanced?
+###  Microservice Architecture Advantages and disadvantages:
 Microservice architecture is a software development approach that involves building a system as a collection of small, independent services that communicate with each other over a network.
 Here are some advanced and disadvantageous aspects of the microservice architecture:

 Advantages: